-Director Roles Biography Joanna Perry Appointed 1 May 2011 Non-Executive Director (Independent) Joanna Perry is Chairman of the IFRS Advisory Council.
-She is a non-executive director of Genesis Energy, Trade Me Group, Kiwi Property Group and Regional Facilities Auckland.
-Chairman of ARC Member of Human Resources and Remuneration Committee and Nominations Committee Joanna was previously a partner at KPMG, a member of the Securities Commission, Chair of the Financial Reporting Standards Board and a member of the Australian Accounting Standards Board.
+Director Roles Biography Joanna Perry Appointed 20 May 2011 Non-Executive Director (Independent) Joanna Perry is Chairman of the IFRS Advisory Council.
+She is also Chair of Oyster Property Group Ltd, and a non-executive director of Genesis Energy, Trade Me Group, and Regional Facilities Auckland.
+Chair of ARC Member of Human Resources and Remuneration Committee and Nominations Committee Joanna was previously a partner at KPMG, a member of the Securities Commission, Chair of the Financial Reporting Standards Board and a member of the Australian Accounting Standards Board.
 Joanna was awarded Membership of the New Zealand Order of Merit (MNZM) for services to accounting.
-She holds a Master of Arts, Economics, from Cambridge University qualified as a member of the Institute of Chartered Accountants in England and Wales and is a fellow of the New Zealand Institute of Chartered Accountants.
-Lance Jenkins Appointed 4 Sep 2013 Non-Executive Director (Independent) Chairman of Human Resources and Remuneration Committee Member of ARC Lance Jenkins is a partner and executive director of Waterman Capital, a New Zealand private company investor.
-He has over 20 years of financial markets experience having worked in New York, Sydney and Auckland.
-Prior to joining Waterman, he held senior roles with Goldman Sachs JBWere in New York and more latterly as CEO and Managing Director of Goldman Sachs JBWere New Zealand.
-He is a non-executive director of the New Zealand meal-kit business, My Food Bag, and the Australian listed investment company, Whitefield.
-He was previously a non-executive director of Spicers Portfolio Management Limited.
-Lance holds an MBA from New York University (Stern) and an LLB and BCA from Victoria University of Wellington.
+She holds a Master of Arts, Economics, from Cambridge University, qualified as a member of the Institute of Chartered Accountants in England and Wales and is a fellow of the New Zealand Institute of Chartered Accountants and a fellow of the Institute of Directors.
+Tim Bennett Appointed 18 Dec 2017 Non-Executive Director Tim Bennett is an executive and strategic adviser with extensive experience in capital, commodity and financial markets, and retail financial services in New Zealand, the USA, Australia and Asia.
+Tim was Chief Executive of the NZX, Partner at Olive Wyman Singapore leading retail and business banking for the Asia Pacific, and a Partner at Boston Consulting located in New Zealand, USA, Malaysia and Singapore.
+Tim holds a MBA (Strategy and Finance) from Wharton School, University of Pennsylvania and a Bachelor of Commerce and Administration (Computer Science, Business Administration) from Victoria University of Wellington.
+Paul Chrystall Appointed Non-Executive Director Paul Chrystall is the Managing Director of the private equity firm Maui Capital Limited.
+As part of this role he sits on the boards of various Maui Capital investments.
+5 Nov 2012 Before co-founding Maui Capital in 2008, Paul was Head of Private Equity at Goldman Sachs JB Were (New Zealand) where he founded and managed the Hauraki Private Equity Funds.
+Prior to his career in private equity, Paul held a number of senior positions across diversified industries in New Zealand and the United Kingdom.
+In these positions he focused on finance management, restructure and turn around, mergers and acquisitions, valuation and investment, performance management and investment strategy.
+Paul holds a Bachelor of Commerce from the University of Auckland.